 Whether this is your first contact with PowerBI Robots or you already know what it does, this 101 guide will hopefully provide all you need to get started with little to no trouble.

 PowerBI Robots is a brand new tool for Microsoft® Power BI™ that uses Robot Process Automation (RPA) to automatically and recurrently take screenshots of dashboards and reports and deliver them to a recipient.
 The screenshots are saved as an image or PDF file and instantly sent to an email, a SharePoint™ library or a file system.
 This flexibility allows Microsoft® Power BI™ data to, effectively, be displayed on virtually any device connected to the internet and running a browser.

 PowerBI Robots may be used for free without any limitations, but all images and PDF files will display a red watermark.
-A license that grants unlimited use and removes the watermark can be purchased for 899€ at the DevScope store.
+An annual license that grants unlimited company-wide use and removes the watermark can be purchased for 899€ at the DevScope store.

 Who should use PowerBI Robots?

 PowerBI Robots is especially useful to professionals who: